What Is a Home Energy System?

 Heating & Cooling

-Your heat pumps and ducted systems — the workhorses that keep your home at a comfortable temperature year-round.
+Your heat pumps and ducted systems keep your home at a comfortable temperature year-round.
 They run thousands of hours per year, and every hour they run dirty, they cost you more.

 Ventilation

-Positive pressure, balanced, and HRV systems that manage moisture and circulate fresh air through your home.
+Positive pressure and balanced systems manage moisture and circulate fresh air through your home.
 When filters and ducts get dirty, they stop pushing fresh air and start spreading what's already there.

 Solar Power